 The study of implicit social cognition has become a mainstay of psychological research in many domains over the past twenty-five years (Greenwald & Banaji, 1995; Greenwald & Lai, 2020).
 In addition to the most popular measure, the Implicit Association Test (IAT: Greenwald et al., 1998), many other measures have been developed, each with unique features or benefits in mind (Nosek et al., 2011).
 Among them, the Implicit Relational Assessment Procedure (IRAP: Barnes-Holmes et al., 2010) is one of few implicit measures designed to capture implicit beliefs or automatic relational responding (Gawronski & De Houwer, 2011).
 That is, it can capture not only the strength of association between concepts, but also the nature of the relationship among them: for example, the distinction between “I am good” and “I want to be good” (Remue et al., 2013, 2014).

-Although approaching fifteen years old and having been used in over 100 published articles (Hussey, 2022a), the IRAP’s utility remains a matter of ongoing debate.
+Although over seventeen years old and having been used in at least 155 published articles (Hussey, 2022a), the IRAP’s utility remains a matter of ongoing debate.
 On the one hand, in their meta-analysis of criterion validity of clinically relevant IRAP studies, Vahey et al. (2015) argued that the IRAP has potential as a tool for clinical assessment.
 However, on the other hand, concerns have been expressed about the IRAP’s low reliability (Golijani-Moghaddam et al., 2013; Greenwald & Lai, 2020) and poor individual-level estimation (Hussey, 2020).
-This tension between reliability and validity, and the importance of precise measurement more generally, has received renewed attention within psychology in recent years due to concerns about the replicability and validity of our findings (Flake & Fried, 2020).
-Importantly, recent research has emphasized that poor reliability can result in statistical effects that are highly replicable which nonetheless lead to false or invalid conclusions (Devezer et al., 2020; Hussey & Hughes, 2020)(Lilienfeld & Strother, 2020).
-(2003)Quantification of the IRAP’s measurement properties is therefore important to interpreting the results of existing research, and its utility in future work(Barnes-Holmes & Harte, 2022; Hussey, 2022b).
+This tension between reliability and validity, and the importance of precise measurement more generally, has received renewed attention within psychology in recent years due to concerns about the replicability and validity of our findings – a so-called ‘Measurement Crisis’ (Flake & Fried, 2020).
+Importantly, recent research has emphasized that poor reliability can result in statistical effects that are highly replicable which nonetheless lead to false or invalid conclusions (Devezer et al., 2020; Hussey & Hughes, 2020), and that laboratory tasks like the IRAP have been highlighted as particularly susceptible to low reliability, understudied reliability, and low validity as a result of this (Lilienfeld & Strother, 2020).
+Vasey et al. (2003) argued that such tasks have “been granted psychometric free rein that would probably never be extended to researchers using other measures, such as questionnaires” (p.84).
+Quantification of the IRAP’s measurement properties is therefore important to interpreting the results of existing research, and its utility in future work, particularly in light of recent debates around what the IRAP’s utility is has claimed to be (Barnes-Holmes & Harte, 2022; Hussey, 2022b).

 Previous meta-analyses of the IRAP’s reliability